Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 * SHIFT modifier to increase the camera movement speed by a factor of 10

 Entities can be selected by clicking on them on the viewport.
 When you select an entity from the viewport, the corresponding entity gets selected and highlighted in the scene tree, and the other way around.
+Double-clicking on an entity will move the camera to frame the entity in the viewport.

 ### Material list